-Our theme for COSTA 2019 is Tourism for Peace and Hiroshima, serves as the ideal venue for this special event, which supports the notion that the travel industry, in general, exists for people from different beliefs, cultures, social and economic backgrounds to have opportunities to share in the awe and wonder of this amazing world, to explore new cultures and gain positive impressions, which they will take back to their country.
-Through COSTA 2019 and its theme of Tourism for Peace, we believe that by creating a platform for dialog of peaceful ideas for the tourism industry, we can work together to better promote and achieve peace through tourism.
+Our theme for COSTA 2020 is Tourism for Peace & Sustainability and Osaka, with its close proximity to Kyoto, Kobe and Nara, serves as the ideal venue for this special event, which supports the notion that the travel industry, in general, exists for people from different beliefs, cultures, social and economic backgrounds to have opportunities to share in the awe and wonder of this amazing world, to explore new cultures and gain positive impressions, which they will take back to their country.
+Through COSTA 2020 we believe that by creating a platform for dialog of peaceful ideas for the tourism industry, we can work together to better promote and achieve peace through tourism.

-We welcome proposals of 250 words in English by Friday, July 12, 2019.
+The Final Deadline for Proposals of 250 words in English is Friday, March 6, 2020.
 Click on the Link Below to Submit your Proposal Today!

 - Destination Branding and Marketing